Laxatives can help you empty your bowels if you're constipated.

 If you have cancer, you should always check with your doctor or nurse before taking any type of laxative.

-You may not be able to take some types of laxatives if you have a bag on your tummy (a colostomy or ileostomy) to collect your poo (stools or faeces).
-Your doctor or nurse will want to assess your constipation and the cause of your constipation before recommending the best treatment for you.
+You might not be able to take some types of laxatives if you have a bag on your tummy (a colostomy or ileostomy) to collect your poo (stools or faeces).
+Your doctor or nurse will want to assess your constipation and the cause of your constipation before recommending treatment for you.

 How you take them

 You can buy many laxatives over the counter without a prescription.
 Other types of laxatives need a doctor’s prescription.